thegenemyers/MERQURY.FK/README.md

 that produces "cleaner" smudges by avoiding false het-mer signals.
 In addition to displaying smudges the program tries to estimate the ploidy of the genome albeit this is not guaranteed to always be correct.

-Almost all the options (-w, -h, -v, -lfs, -pdf, -o, -T) control the output file name and type, display, and number of threads used exactly as described for [CNplot](#CNplot).
+Almost all the options (-w, -h, -v, -lfs, -pdf, -T) control the output file name and type, display, and number of threads used exactly as described for [CNplot](#CNplot).

 Any k-mer with a count of less than -e in the input FastK table \<source> is considered an error in the analysis.
 The analysis is ultimately run over a *symmetric** k-mer table that is trimmed to threshold -e.
-If the supplied table does not meet these specification, then the program takes additional compute time to make it so, but if in a preprocessing step you use [Logex](https://github.com/thegenemyers/FASTK/#Logex) and [Symmex](https://github.com/thegenemyers/FASTK/#Symmex) to make the table conform to the internal requirements than this time is saved.
+If the supplied table does not meet these specifications, then the program takes additional compute time to make it so, but if in a preprocessing step, you use [Logex](https://github.com/thegenemyers/FASTK/#Logex) and [Symmex](https://github.com/thegenemyers/FASTK/#Symmex) to make the table conform to the internal requirements than this time is saved.
 If PloidyPlot is forced to make a trimmed, symmetric table for an input, say `<A>`, then the call to Symmex will use the temp directory specified by the -P option (if not the default "/tmp") and it